absginc/sipsaker/README.md

 For more information on the Sipsak command-line tool and its functionality, [see the official Sipsak documentation.](https://github.com/nils-ohlmeier/sipsak)

+For more information on the uptime-kuma and its functionality, [see the official uptime-kuma documentation.](https://github.com/louislam/uptime-kuma))

 This project is licensed under the MIT License - see the LICENSE.md file for details.